Beale family

 The Beales and Fowlers are one of EastEnders most iconic families and have been a major part of the show since its inception in 1985.
-They have been known for their ownership and occupation of some the Square's business including a café, launderette and a fruit stall which have become historical references to show.
-The Beales and Fowlers are characterized as a traditional "East-end family" and have been known for representing the show in some of its classical storylines which have brought the show some of its highest viewers which include their rivalry with the Watts, Mitchell and Branning families, shady publican Den Watts impregnating 16-year old Michelle Fowler leading to the birth of Vicki, Mark Fowler revealing his HIV diagnosis, Arthur Fowler's affair with Christine Hewitt and later being wrongly imprisoned for embezzlement, Ian being shot by a hitman hired by his wife Cindy, Mel Healy jilting Ian at the turn of the millennium, Pauline's death, Lucy Beale being murdered by her younger brother Bobby, and Kathy’s return after being presumed dead.
+They have been known for their ownership and occupation of some of the Square's businesses including a café, launderette and a fruit stall which have become historical references to show.
+The Beales and Fowlers are characterised as a traditional "East-end family" and have been known for representing the show in some of its classical storylines, bringing the show some of its highest viewers.
+These include their rivalry with the Watts, Mitchell and Branning families, shady publican Den Watts (Leslie Grantham) impregnating 16-year old Michelle Fowler (Susan Tully) leading to the birth of their daughter Vicki, Mark Fowler (Todd Carty) revealing his HIV diagnosis, Arthur Fowler's (Bill Treacher) affair with Christine Hewitt (Elizabeth Power) and later being wrongly imprisoned for embezzlement, Ian's wife Cindy's (Michelle Collins) affair with his half-brother David Wicks (Michael French) and Ian later being shot by a hitman hired by Cindy, Mel Healy (Tamzin Outhwaite) jilting Ian at the turn of the millennium, Martin Fowler (James Alexandrou) impregnating Sonia Jackson (Natalie Cassidy) at fifteen, Pauline's death, Ian's mental breakdown and homelessness, Lucy Beale (Hetti Bywater) being murdered by her younger brother Bobby (Eliot Carrington), Kathy and Cindy's returns after being presumed dead, Kathy attacking Cindy on Christmas 2024, Cindy shooting Ian, and Martin's death after being crushed following an explosion at the Queen Vic during the 40th anniversary.

-Members of the Beale family currently in EastEnders as of 2023 include Bobby, Martin and Hope.
-Bianca’s adopted daughter Whitney Dean is also, technically, a member of the Beale family and is currently appearing.
-Additionally, several others may be considered Beales through marriage; Ian's mother and Pete's ex-wife Kathy, his half-brother Ben Mitchell, his niece Lexi Pearce and Martin's wives Sonia, and Stacey Slater are also among these.
-Lily Slater and Arthur Fowler have Pauline and Arthur’s son, Martin, as their adoptive father.
-As Peter Beale left the show in July 2022, his paternal half-brother Bobby is the only blood Beale to carry the surname on the show.
+Members of the Beale family currently in EastEnders as of 2025 include Ian, Peter, his sons Louie Beale (Jake McNally) and Jimmy Beale, and Vicki Fowler (Alice Haig).
+Additionally, several others may be considered Beales through marriage; Ian's mother and Pete's ex-wife Kathy, his niece Lexi Pearce (Isabella Brown), and Peter's wife Lauren Branning (Jacqueline Jossa) are also among these.
+Lily Slater (Lillia Turner) has Martin as her adoptive father.
+Ian's ex-wife Cindy is also considered a member of the family.